Physical Therapist Assistant

 • Field trip to BioTech Prosthetics and Orthotics

-• Field trip to University of North Carolina Hospital’s Burn Center in Chapel Hill
+• Field trip to the University of North Carolina Hospital’s Burn Center in Chapel Hill

 • Field trip to observe aquatic therapy at the Shannon Grey Rehabilitation and Recovery Center